rmolinamir/typescript-cheatsheet/README.md

 Same as every single hook shown before, generics are dominant. `useMemo` will take a *factory* or *create* function that returns a value of type `T` (think of React components, for example), and a dependency list to subscribe to.
 If any of the values in the list change, the hook will execute again.
 Otherwise it'll simply return the cached result!

 `useMemo` is a very, very useful hook.
 It can be implemented in many, many places within any application to improve performances.
-Here are some very simple examples of `useMemo` used inside [this hero slider component](https://github.com/rmolinamir/hero-slider/blob/master/src/Slider/HeroSlider.tsx).
+Here are some very simple examples of `useMemo` used inside [this hero-slider component](https://github.com/rmolinamir/hero-slider/blob/master/src/Slider/HeroSlider.tsx).

 There are two worker functions declared as `getChildren` and `setSlides` that can potentially be performance expensive.
 These functions will filter the `React.Children` props, and filter them to set up the slides of the hero slider according to the previously set settings.
 By using `useMemo`, we can memoize the initial returned values, so that every time these functions are executed in the future, the memoized values will be returned instead, and thus increasing performance.